-Quantitative validation of the experimental stimuli.
-To be able to meaningfully compare object recognition for photographs and drawings at different levels of visual abstraction, we reasoned that our stimulus set is required to suffice two main criteria: stimuli in the three types of depiction should (1) differ in terms of their low-level visual features, reflecting a difference in the degree of visual abstraction and (2) be perceived similarly at a conceptual level by human participants.
+To be able to meaningfully compare object recognition for photographs and drawings at different levels of visual abstraction we reasoned that our stimulus set is required to suffice two main criteria: stimuli in the three types of depiction should (1) differ in terms of their low-level visual features, reflecting a difference in the degree of visual abstraction and (2) be perceived similarly at a conceptual level by human participants.

-First, to quantitatively validate that the stimuli in the three types of depiction differ in their level of visual abstraction, we extracted low-level visual features for them using the deep convolutional neural network VGG16 (Simonyan and Zisserman, 2015).
+First, to quantitatively validate that the stimuli in the three types of depiction differ in their level of visual abstraction, we extracted low-level visual features for them using the deep convolutional neural network VGG16 (Simonyan & Zisserman, 2015).
 The network is widely used and prominent for its appearance at the ImageNet Large Scale Visual Recognition Challenge (Russakovsky et al., 2015) in 2014, where it reached a top-5 test accuracy of 92.7% on the ImageNet dataset.
 VGG16 contains five convolutional blocks, each composed of a series of convolutional layers, followed by a max pooling and a ReLU layer.
-After the convolutional layers, there are three fully connected layers.
-The last fully connected layer outputs class probability values for all of the 1000 classes in the ImageNet dataset (Deng et al., 2009) after applying a softmax activation function.
-We used VGG16 as it has not only achieved good performance in image recognition tasks but also repeatedly has been shown to learn representations that resemble visual object representations in the human brain (Güçlü and van Gerven, 2015; Schrimpf et al., 2020; Storrs et al., 2021).
-As an approximation for low-level visual feature representations, we extracted network activations from pooling layer 2 in response to our object images (Bankson et al., 2018; Greene and Hansen, 2020; Xie et al., 2020; Reddy et al., 2021).
-For feeding the object images through the network, the objects were put on a square gray background and resized to 224 × 224 pixels.
-Next, we computed representational dissimilarity matrices (RDMs) (Kriegeskorte et al., 2008) by correlating all activations in a given type of depiction with each other and computing pairwise distances by using 1 - Pearson correlation as a distance measure.
+After the convolutional layers there are three fully connected layers.
+The last fully connected layer outputs class probability values for all of the 1,000 classes in the ImageNet dataset (Deng et al., 2009) after applying a softmax activation function.
+We used VGG16 as it has not only achieved good performance in image recognition tasks but also repeatedly has been shown to learn representations that resemble visual object representations in the human brain (Güclü & Gerven, 2015; Schrimpf et al., 2020; Storrs et al., 2021).
+As an approximation for low-level visual feature representations, we extracted network activations from pooling layer 2 in response to our object images (Bankson et al., 2018; Greene & Hansen, 2020; Reddy et al., 2021; Xie et al., 2020).
+For feeding the object images through the network, the objects were put on a square gray background and resized to 224 x 224 pixels.
+Next, we computed representational dissimilarity matrices (RDMs, Kriegeskorte et al., 2008) by correlating all activations in a given type of depiction with each other and computing pairwise distances by using 1-Pearson correlation as a distance measure.
 This yielded one low-level visual RDM for each type of depiction.
 We finally compared these RDMs by correlating their lower triangular parts to each other using Pearson correlation.
-This resulted in one correlation value for a given comparison between two types of depiction (e.g.,
+This resulted in one correlation value for a given comparison between two types of depiction (e.g. photo-drawing), reflecting the degree of low-level feature similarity of the stimuli.